 A review of the business of the Group during the Year and a discussion on the Group's future business development are provided in the Chairman's Statement on pages 5 to 7 and the Management Discussion and Analysis on pages 8 to 13 of this report.
 Description of possible risks and uncertainties that the Group may be facing can be found in the Management Discussion and Analysis on pages 8 to 13.
-Also, the financial risk management objectives and policies of the Group are provided in the Management Discussion and Analysis on pages 8 to 13.
 Also, the financial risk management objectives and policies of the Group are provided in the Management Discussion and Analysis on pages 8 to 13 and also in note 35 to the financial statements.
-An analysis of the Group's performance during the Year using financial key performance indicators is provided in the Financial Highlights and Summary and Five-year Financial Summary on pages 3 to 4 and 114 respectively of this report.
+An analysis of the Group's performance during the Year using financial key performance indicators is provided in the Financial Highlights and Summary and Five-year Financial Summary on pages 3 to 4 and 120 respectively of this report.
 These discussions form part of this Directors' report.